 In Conclusion: Don’t Forget Your Brand Image When Developing Your Content Marketing Strategy

 There are thousands of examples, both positive and negative, in the business world.
 Businesses that crashed because they didn’t manage their image well.
-Businesses that succeeded because they kept their content output on track.
+They succeeded because they kept their content output on track.
 Businesses that succeeded beyond all expectations, because they never failed to remember their brand image in every piece of content they put out, whether in social media, blog posts, videos, or the press statements of their CEO.

 Last week, I posted “An Expert Guide to Content Strategy,” and this ties in perfectly.
 Don’t forget your brand image when developing your strategy.
 Don’t forget that you’re “fun,” and put out nothing but serious stuff on serious media.
 Oreo, for example, puts up silly Vines as part of its content marketing strategy.